-Error!
-Reference source not found.
-Framework for resource efficiency assessment n the building sector (JRC, 2015)
+Figure 4.
+Framework for resource efficiency assessment in the building sector (JRC, 2015)

-The macro objectives (work package A in Error!
-Reference source not found.) have een defined by JRC and are available in a publication from Dodd et al. (2015).
+The macro objectives (work package A in Figure 4) have been defined by JRC and are available in a publication from Dodd et al. (2015).
 Two types of macro-objectives have been identified - those relating to 'life cycle environmental performance' and those relating to 'quality, performance and value'.
 In the short term, six of these macro-objectives are proposed to be taken forward in order to identify related performance indicators which will make up the framework.
 These macro-objectives focus on the building level: